RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Methodology

 \section{Methodology}

-This section details the proposed RLAIF-SPA framework.
-We first outline the overall training strategy and optimization objective, then elaborate on the two core components of our AI Feedback mechanism: Prosodic Label Alignment and Semantic Accuracy Feedback, as illustrated in Fig.~\ref{fig:overview}.
+This section presents the proposed RLAIF-SPA framework.
+We first describe the overall training strategy and optimization objectives, and then introduce the two core components of the AI feedback mechanism, Prosodic Label Alignment and Semantic Accuracy Feedback, as illustrated in Fig.~\ref{fig:overview}.